SynchronVM/SynchronVM/README.md

 - Message queues?
 - Peripheral drivers?
+- Linked lists?
+- Arrays?

 ### Scheduling

 - Timing.
 - Processes at different criticality levels.
+- Resource constraints.
+- sleeping.

 ### Safety and Security features that are of interest